 - The option to take legal action on your behalf in order to advocate for your health care rights and wishes, including getting court authorization if required to obtain or withhold medical treatment.

 - The right to apply for Medicare, Medicaid, or other programs or insurance benefits on your behalf.

 - Grant permission for organ donation, autopsies, or body donations, unless you have created specific documents to account for this.

 - Knowing about your religious or spiritual values that will affect the types of care or treatments you would consent to receive.

-As with all such documents, you should update the Healthcare Proxy document when things change.
+As with all such documents, you should update the healthcare proxy document when circumstances change.

 A divorce will automatically revoke your ex-spouses healthcare power of attorney.
 It is best to create a new one under these circumstances, even if you have named an alternate.
-You may even want to do it before the divorce becomes final.
+You may want to do so before the divorce becomes final.

-Even though you have spelled out and written down your wishes and proxies are not legally allowed to authorize any action that violates the wishes you’ve stated in your living will, they occasionally choose not to comply with what you have written in your advance directive.
+Even though you have written down your wishes, proxies occasionally choose not to comply with what you have declared in your advance directive.
+Whether or not they are legally allowed to authorize any action violating your wishes will vary by state.
 You may want to give them permission to if they strenuously object to the point they would experience guilt or other emotional distress.